-Purpose: The Office of Research and Sponsored Programs is committed to increasing the amount of external funding obtained by the University to support faculty research, scholarship and creative activities.
+Purpose: The Office of Research and Graduate Studies is committed to increasing the amount of external funding obtained by the University to support faculty research, scholarship and creative activities.
 Research Inventive Awards (RIA) are available to support faculty engaged in externally-funded projects by granting a course release to provide additional time to focus on their work.

 Award Guidelines: RIA (maximum value equivalent to the replacement cost of a 3-credit hour course as established by FPS at the time of the award) is available to all regular faculty members who serve as either the Principal Investigator (PI) or co-PI on an external grant or contract that meets the following conditions: